 Please note that at least one of the authors of each accepted paper must register for the workshop and attend in person to present the paper during the workshop.

-Submissions to CIKM OARS workshop should be made at easychair page.
+Submissions to the OARS workshop should be made at easychair page.

 ---|---|